alxmrs/website/_posts/2018-07-06-higher-order-functions-on-pandas-dataframes.md

 Much better.
 Now, should we want to add additional fields in the table to filter on, we merely define more filter functions -- which, again, can be used for any table.

-Please note that the filter functions can be as complicated as we want, as long as they return a dataframe of booleans the same size of the input.
+Please note that each functions can be as complicated as we want, as long as they return a dataframe of booleans the same size of the input.

 For example, if we are querying string data that is messy, we could write a filter like